Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 STEP 4: Mixing Ingredients for Apple Pie Filling

 In a large pot, I use a 12-quart stainless steel stockpot.
 COMBINE sugar, Clear Jel, cinnamon, and nutmeg.
 Stir in apple juice and cold water.
-Bring to a boil over medium heat, stirring constantly, and cook until mixture thickens and begins to bubble.
+Bring to a boil over medium heat, stirring constantly, and cook until the mixture thickens and begins to bubble.

 Add lemon juice, and return to a boil.
-Boil for 1 minute, stirring constantly with a kitchen whisk.
+Boil for 1 minute, constantly stirring with a kitchen whisk.
 Remove from heat and set aside.

 STEP 5: Drain Apples

 Using a large colander, drain apples and immediately fold them into a pie filling mixture.
 Stir well until the apples are covered well with a filling mixture.

 It’s important this is done quickly.
 The apples need to remain hot when going into the jars.